kstrandholm/EBC-SeniorProject-Strandholm/README.md

 of the Prism Nuget package in the projects with a UI.
 This solution also uses Unity as a controller that manages dependency injections.

+As defined on the github page:
+> Prism is a framework for building loosely coupled, maintainable, and testable XAML applications

+The main focus of Prism WPF is to make implementing the MVVM pattern easier and more understandable.
+It uses View Model Locators that can automatically determine which view model is associated with which view, based on the naming convention of [ViewName]ViewModel.cs.
+Prism also allows convenient control over the UI by using Region Managers that pass views back and forth, basically like a mini window inside of a window, similar to the idea of an iFrame in html.
+To make property binding easier, Prism automatically implements the INotifyPropertyChanged interface, removing the need to manually call PropertyChanged on every property connected to the UI.
+Additionally, Prism includes Events that can be published and subscribed to, which enable passing information and status updates between views.
+Finally, Prism takes the Command concept and enhances that as well by using Delegate Commands that can automatically determine if a command can be executed or not.

+Please note that this is just an overview of the Prism features this solution implements and is not a substitute for reading the Prism documentation to get a good understanding of how it works.

 ## Features